Course Descriptions

 This college-level course prepares you for the AP English Literature exam, but AP Lit is also an invitation to explore how great writers use literary elements to capture themes and archetypes that have concerned people since the beginning of recorded history.
 We read and discuss stories, novels, poems, and plays, while sharpening our essay-writing skills.
 We also take time to appreciate the artistry that brings great works of literature to life.
 And since “all themes and characters and stories that you encounter in literature belong to one big interlocking family,” as Northrop Frye says, AP Lit is an invitation to get to know the family.

-Prerequisite: Students with a score of 600 on the EBRW section of the PSAT or SAT are eligible, while students who scored above 650 are strongly encouraged to take this course.
+Prerequisite: Students with a score of 600 on the EBRW section of the PSAT are eligible, while students who scored above 650 are strongly encouraged to take this course.
 Students with lower scores may be admitted on a case-by-case basis, in consultation with the teacher, principal, and academic guidance counselor.

 Creative Arts[edit]